Goncalo-Maria-2001/Microtiter_plate_Antibiotic_Resistance_Analysis/README.md

 ### plate_analysis.add_plate_data(plate_setup,path)

-Input: A plate_analysis output dictionary and the path to the output of Tecan i-control converted to .csv
+Input: A "plate without data" dictionary and the path to the output of Tecan i-control plate reading converted to .csv

-Output: A nested dictionary (plate with data) with the following structure
+Output: A nested dictionary ("plate with data") with the following structure

 <img width="1920" height="1080" alt="Dictionary" src="https://github.com/user-attachments/assets/0e15d5a7-5113-4f6e-b550-2ad0be9729a7" />